gstarr/gstarr.github.io/resume.md

 **Senior Staff Editor** | *The New York Times*
 <small><i>Nov.
 2018 – Present</i></small>
+* An editor on the special sections desk, assigning and editing feature packages across a range of subjects; digital editor for the desk.
+* Previously an editor on the Express desk: general assignment, breaking, and internet-driven news.

 **Freelance Special Projects Editor** | *New York Magazine*
 <small><i>March 2018 – Nov.
 2018</i></small>